LAW Foreign Cases and Decisions

 Countries are considered either common law or civil law jurisdictions.
 Common law countries are largely part of the Commonwealth or formerly part of the British Empire.
 In civil law countries, released cases are made available by courts, boards, and tribunals.

 All countries release cases that are often published in case reports or reporters and may be available in print or electronically.
 Reporters fit into three categories: official, unofficial general or unofficial topical.
-Judgements are published directy by the court or tribunal from where the decision was made.
+Judgements are published directly by the court or tribunal from where the decision was made.
 Cases may also be found in journals or legal newspapers.

 Generally, the steps are the same as for Canadian legal research: